-LIAS has a School of Asian Studies (SAS) and a School of Middle-Eastern Studies (SMES).
+LIAS has a School of Asian Studies (SAS), a School of Middle-Eastern Studies (SMES) and a School of Religious Studies (LUCSoR).
 These designations, and the fields within them, remain foundational to our work.
 At the same time, the academic community benefits from the presence of cross-regional networks that are defined along thematic and disciplinary lines.

 - Ancient Worlds network

 The Ancient Worlds Network brings together staff and graduate students in LIAS-LUCSoR working on the ancient Mediterranean and Near Eastern world.

 Religion, Philosophy, and the Pre-modern World